 How to Make Steamed Tofu in Black Bean Sauce

 We will steam the tofu first.
 Be careful while slicing and handling to avoid breaking the tofu since silken tofu is very delicate.

 Make the sauce while steaming the tofu.
+This sauce tastes pretty similar to the one in my Stuffed Eggplant with Black Bean Sauce recipe.
 Once the tofu is hot, just pour the sauce over the tofu.
 That’s basically it.
 Minimal preparation and cooking steps.